Individual Therapy for adults and adolescents

 therapy office.jpg

-• Emotional Disorders — I provide time-efficient treatment for emotional disorders including anxiety, depression, disordered eating, substance misuse, irritability, and other problems stemming from distressing emotions.
+• Emotional Disorders — I provide time-efficient treatment for emotional problems including excessive anxiety, depression, disordered eating, substance misuse, irritability, and other problems stemming from distressing emotions.

 • Grief and Loss — The loss of a loved one is uniquely painful, sometimes to the point of being overwhelming.
 When the circumstances of the death are tragic or when there are other factors complicating the grief process, it adds a layer of complexity to an already difficult process.
 I provide a space to feel the wide range of feelings and explore the often raw thoughts that emerge in the grief process while also providing support for my client’s individual well-being.
 For those whose loved one has died from suicide or after a long and draining battle with terminal illness, this support can be especially important.